Samillion/mpv-ytdlautoformat/README.md

 ```

 # How to uninstall
-The script doesn't change or alter configuration in other files, so removing the `ytdlautoformat.lua` script from the mpv scripts folder is all that is needed to uninstall/disable.
+The script doesn't change or alter configuration in other files, so removing the `ytdlautoformat.lua` script from the mpv scripts folder is all that is needed to uninstall.

 # Preview
 Screenshot showing steps the script goes through for a matched domain with a changed quality to `720p` and to not use VP9 codec.